faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 [^smoot]: Stephen Smoot recently discussed why an inspired fiction theory [undermines all the other LDS truth-claims](https://www.mormoninterpreter.com/et-incarnatus-est-the-imperative-for-book-of-mormon-historicity/).

+[^montez]: Shannon Caldwell Montez recently published her master's thesis, [The Secret Mormon Meetings of 1922](https://scholarworks.unr.edu/handle/11714/6712) analyzing additional primary data regarding the extent to which these issues concerned B.H.
+Roberts.

 [^signatories]: The arguments in chapter 3 of Letter for my Wife seem generally sound, but do note that the argument about Cowdery potentially forging the signatures of the witnesses since the signatures are all in his handwriting is unsound (see point #3 [here](https://lecturesondoubt.com/2019/03/27/top-6-exmormon-myths/)).

 [^partialresponsetobook]: David Bokovoy has written [a partial response to Callister's book](https://www.reddit.com/r/mormon/comments/c0lts8/partial_response_from_david_bokovoy_to_tad/).

+[^mcmurrinsuppress]: Sterling McMurrin, a liberal Mormon and University of Utah professor, wrote a biographical chapter for B.H.
+Roberts' [Studies of the Book of Mormon](https://www.worldcat.org/title/studies-of-the-book-of-mormon/oclc/26216024).
+He alleged that (quoting Joan and Richard Ostlund) "there was an unsuccessful effort [presumably by the LDS Church?] to have the University of Illinois Press suppress publication of the study."
+(Joan and Richard Ostling's book [Mormon America: the power and the promise, pg 276](https://archive.org/details/mormonamericapow00ostl/page/276/mode/2up))

 [^nobookresponse]: The majority of this response was written before Callister published his book.
 I also do not yet own a copy of the book.
 If the arguments in the book survived scrutiny in a way that the devotional does not, then I would consider writing a response to the book (assuming a good response could be offered).